 Consumers today are inundated with marketing-related stimuli.
 From display advertising and email newsletters to push notifications and sponsored posts on social media, the average consumer sees nearly 250 marketing messages daily, and probably doesn’t notice half of them despite the exposure (Fluid Drive Media).

 With so much information constantly fighting for consumer mindshare, it’s easy to see how any business’s messages could simply get lost in the shuffle.
 The key to breaking through the clutter is by delivering personalized and relevant communications to consumers.
-In fact, 90% of marketers see individualization as the future of marketing – moving beyond segmentation to true one-to-one personalization in a real-time context (Teradata).
+In fact, 90% of marketers see individualization as the future of personalized marketing for products – moving beyond segmentation to true one-to-one personalization in a real-time context (Teradata).

 Though achieving this level of individualized marketing may seem daunting, the immense scope of technologies available today makes it entirely possible.
 Marketers can use the tools at their disposal to understand consumers on a more granular level, and communicate with them as individuals rather than segments.
 Simply put, businesses must build their marketing programs around customer identity in order to be seen as industry innovators rather than laggards.
-Let’s take a look at five key statistics that prove brands must personalize their messaging to win the hearts, and wallets, of customers.
+Let’s take a look at five key personalized marketing statistics that prove brands must personalize their messaging to win the hearts, and wallets, of customers.

 73% of consumers prefer to do business with brands that use personal information to make their shopping experiences more relevant (Digital Trends)